codurance/site/_posts/2017-04-26-clean-and-lean-webpack-bundles.md

 Recently a member of the team noticed that certain parts of the application were serving up bundles of **nearly 2mb!** I was quite new to Webpack at the time and jumped at the opportunity to get to know Webpack better and see if I could try and solve the problem.

-This blog is the result of that process - four simple steps to reduce the size of your web pack bundles.
+This blog is the result of that process - four simple steps to reduce the size of your Webpack bundles.
 If you are working on a **large enterprise project** that uses a lot of dependencies on the front end (including Webpack) then I hope my experiences will be useful to you on your own project.

 ###The problem with choice
 Today we are spoiled for choice when it comes to front end development within the javascript ecosystem.
 The number of open source libraries available to us are endless.
 On the plus side, this allows us to continue to innovate and provide new or improved functionality for the end user.